Marpino/Walking-dataset/README.md

 LEFT LEG=[0 0 -1; 0 -1 0; -1 0 0];

 # Additional Data
-There is an additional folder EstimatedData, with each subfolder corresponding to the dataset.
+There is an additional folder \EstimatedData, with each subfolder corresponding to the dataset.
 Inside each subfolder there are 3 files .mat and 7 files .csv and additional files .fig that are matlab plots
-- angularRate: scaled,filtered and rotated;
+- angularRate: scaled, filtered and rotated;
 - specificForce: scaled, filtered and rotated; (it is the pure accelerometer output, gravity included)
 - orientation (roll,pitch and yaw): estimated;
 - position (x,y,z): estimated;
 - linear velocity magnitude: estimated;
 - zupt(zero velocity update): it is 1 when the foot is supposed to have zero velocity and 0 when the foot is moving;
 - T=gyro(k)'*gyro(k)/sigmaG^2+acc(k)'*acc(k)/sigmaA^2.
 Check if the test statistics T are below the detector threshold.
 If so, chose the hypothesis that the system has zero velocity.